theUncanny/edna/src/note-initial.md

-Welcome to Edna - a scratchpad and note taker for developers and power users.
+Welcome to Edna - a note taking app for developers and power users.

 To learn more right-click for context menu and use `Help` / `Show help` menu.